 - managing your account with us

-- analysing use of our website to enable us to improve your user experience.
+- analysing the use of our website to enable us to improve your user experience.

 We may occasionally use your Information to contact you to notify you about important changes to our Services.